 STDEV

-STDEV (Standard Deviation) is a crucial SQL aggregate function used to measure the variation or dispersion in a set of data.
+STDEV (Standard Deviation) is a crucial SQL aggregate function used to measure the variation or dispersion in a data set.
 It calculates the square root of the variance and is a valuable tool for analyzing data trends.
-And it can also help in identifying outliers in a dataset.
+It can also help identify outliers in a dataset.
 The STDEV function is commonly used in statistical analysis, data mining, and data science.
 By understanding how to use the STDEV function, you can gain valuable insights into your data and make more informed decisions.

 Syntax: